Ann Brinkmann, Executive Director/Founder

 As a screen writer, Joe has worked with multiple directors including Brian De Palma.
 A former marketing executive for IBM and AT&T, Joe has been the “Chief Storyteller,” a corporate filmmaker and the speech writer for several CEOs at multiple Fortune 500 companies.

 Growing up in Cincinnati where his father was in the Cincinnati Symphony Orchestra and his mother worked at Playhouse in the Park, Joe started his career as a journalist and has been published in the Cincinnati Enquirer, Dayton Daily News, and Indianapolis Star, as well as working as a reporter for WTHR, the NBC affiliate in Indianapolis.
-Joe edits the Cincinnati Film Society newsletter and hosts film series at the Esquire Theatre in addition to his role as Associate Director for the Underground Academy of Cinematic Arts and the Golden Lion Awards.
+Joe edits the Cincinnati Film Society newsletter and hosts film series at the Esquire Theatre in addition to his role as Associate Director of the Golden Lion Awards.